The Role of Deductive and Inductive Reasoning in Large Language Models: Related Works

 \section{Related Works}

-\paragraph{Cognitive Science and Deductive-Inductive Reasoning} Deductive and inductive reasoning are foundational concepts in cognitive science for understanding human thought processes.
-Deductive reasoning, formalized by philosophers like Kant, involves applying general principles to specific cases, ensuring conclusions logically follow from premises.
-Inductive reasoning, conversely, generalizes from specific observations to form broader conclusions, as highlighted in \textit{The Riddle of Induction} \citep{goodman1983riddle}.
-Cognitive models view these modes of reasoning as complementary, where inductive reasoning generates hypotheses, and deductive reasoning tests them \citep{wason1960failure}.
-The interplay between these two reasoning methods has been shown to enhance problem-solving accuracy, particularly in uncertain domains where balancing exploration and validation is critical \citep{johnson1983mental, tversky1974judgment}.
-Research on mental models and heuristics highlights how this dynamic combination allows for more flexible reasoning, especially in tasks characterized by complexity or ambiguity.
-Problems in cognitive science are often classified based on their structure and uncertainty: well-structured problems (e.g., mathematical proofs) lend themselves to deductive reasoning, whereas ill-structured or open-ended problems (e.g., scientific discovery) require inductive reasoning to form plausible hypotheses from incomplete data \citep{funke2013complex}.
-Cognitive insights have been increasingly integrated into neural networks \citep{l2008bayesian}, with recent studies emphasizing the importance of embedding inductive structures within models to improve generalization across tasks \citep{tenenbaum2011grow}.
-The DID framework builds on this cognitive science foundation by dynamically combining inductive and deductive reasoning within LLMs, creating a hybrid model that mirrors human cognitive processes and enhances adaptability in problem-solving.
+\paragraph{Cognitive Science and Deductive-Inductive Reasoning} Deductive and inductive reasoning are essential in cognitive science, with deductive reasoning applying general principles to specific cases, and inductive reasoning generalizing from observations.
+Cognitive models view these approaches as complementary: inductive reasoning generates hypotheses, while deductive reasoning tests them \citep{wason1960failure}.
+This combination enhances problem-solving, especially in uncertain domains where balancing exploration and validation is key \citep{johnson1983mental, tversky1974judgment}.
+Well-structured problems typically favor deductive reasoning, whereas ill-structured problems benefit from inductive reasoning \citep{funke2013complex}.
+Cognitive science insights have been integrated into neural networks, improving generalization \citep{l2008bayesian, tenenbaum2011grow}.